-Editor’s note: The following homily was preached by the Reverend Peter M. J. Stravinskas, Ph.D., S.T.D., for the Solemnity of All Saints (November 1, 2018) at the Church of the Holy Innocents in New York City.
+Editor’s note: The following homily was preached by the Reverend Peter M. J. Stravinskas, Ph.D., S.T.D., for the Solemnity of All Saints at the Church of the Holy Innocents in New York City and was originally posted on November 1, 2018.

 Several years ago I was having a mild altercation with one of my high school students.
 He ended his presentation with this thought: “The reason I hate Catholic school is that you priests and nuns want us all to be saints!”
 To his surprise, I agreed that that was most definitely our goal.
 I think Jeff’s problem was a lack of understanding about what a saint is.